ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 Error message encountered - \
 Screenshot of error - \
 Do you have any scripts / tweaks that might be causing issues?
-3. Downloads are slow when acquiring the waydroid image. \
+3. Downloads are slow when acquiring the waydroid image.
+This is similar to this [issue](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/issues/26). \
-You might have connected to a slow sourceforge mirror.
+Answer - You might have connected to a slow sourceforge mirror.
 Press CTRL-C to cancel the download and re-run the script again.
+4. No shortcuts in Game Mode after running the script / Unsupported File Type when adding shortcuts.
+This is similar to this [issue](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/issues/25). \
+Answer - This issue happens if Steam client cant be run because the script was called from an ssh or virtual tty session.
+Make sure to run the script on Desktop Mode via konsole.

 # A Note on SteamOS Updates
 When there is a SteamOS update the waydroid will be wiped.
 This is normal behavior due to how SteamOS applies updates. \